cherenkov-plenoscope/infrastructure-tutorial/README.rst

 Text-files
 ==========
 Most configurations on your local and remote computer are written in text-files.
 It is important that you are familiar with text-editors that run without a graphical-user-interface (GUI) in an x-server, but directly in the terminal.
+Especially when you share text-files with others, who might use other editors, you must be aware of pitfalls regarding newlines and whitespaces.

 Newlines
 --------